gkunwar/BuiltWithRuby/README.md

 ## Send your project detail to this email
 ## Create new issue with label new project addition request

+## Contributing

+If you have problems, please create a [GitHub Issue](/.github/ISSUE_TEMPLATE/bug-report.md).

+Take a look at the [Contributing](CONTRIBUTING.md) document for instructions on setting up the repo on your machine, understanding the codebase, and creating a good pull request.

+Thank you, contributors!

 ## Manitainers
 - [Ganesh Kunwar](https://github.com/gkunwar)